iffn/iffnsLocalMovementSystemForVRChat/README.md

 # iffnsLocalMovementSystemForVRChat
 A system that allows players to walk on and transition between moving objects in VRChat.

 Requires VRChat SDK3 for Worlds, the compatible Unity version and UdonSharp 0.20.3 or higher.

+The demo world is available here: https://vrchat.com/home/world/wrld_59005cf7-d488-47e2-bb7b-13474a6604f2

 ## How to use
 ### How to use guide: